 The Buxton Fringe’s longest running venue has received a new lease of life, in the form of a new base above The Clubhouse pub in the centre of town.

 After 10 years and 1,500 performances hosted under the historic Old Hall Hotel, Underground Venues were forced to move this year to make way for the multi-million pound Crescent Spa redevelopment project.
 Luckily their prayers, and those of 70 companies from across the globe, have been answered by the offer of a new home just over the road.

-Artistic Directors Yaz Al-Shaater and Tom Crawshaw have developed ‘Underground at the Clubhouse’, a 60-seat performance space which will house a community of 60 artists, theatre companies and comedians and an audience of thousands over three weeks in July.
-Hidden in a back room, the venue at Mint Springs Farm will also play host Buxton’s exclusive new Fringe Club, a box office and information desk, and ‘The Buxton Festival Fridge’: a curated performance and exhibition space in a real-life fridge.
+Artistic Directors Yaz Al-Shaater and Tom Crawshaw have developed ‘Underground at the Clubhouse’, a 70-seat performance space which will house a community of 60 artists, theatre companies and comedians and an audience of thousands over three weeks in July.
+The venue will also host Buxton’s exclusive new Fringe Club, a box office and information desk, and ‘The Buxton Festival Fridge’: a curated performance and exhibition space in a real-life fridge.

 Underground will also be returning to the Pavilion Arts Centre for the Fringe, to house a further 43 larger-scale performances.

 Co-founder Yaz Al-Shaater said “We’re really pleased to have found a place packed with potential, to continue what we started over a decade ago.
 We pretty much grew up on the Buxton Fringe so it’s an honour to return each year and give something back, by bringing together artists from all over the world and introducing them to the Fringe, and to Buxton.”

 Yaz continued “We always have a blast building the programme, because the Buxton audience is brilliant, there’s always a great atmosphere and no-one’s ever scared to try something new.
 I can’t wait to see what people think of the work we have lined up this year.”